khchen/winim/readme.md

 ## Compile
     nim c source.nim
-      add -d:winansi or -d:useWinAnsi for Ansi version (Unicode by default) add -d:win_no_discardable if not like discardable windows API add -d:lean same as import winim/lean
+      add -d:winansi or -d:useWinAnsi for Ansi version (Unicode by default) add -d:noDiscardableApi if not like discardable windows API add -d:noRes to disable the visual styles (not to link winim32.res or winim64.res). add -d:lean same as import winim/lean
-      add -d:mean same as import winim/mean
-      add -d:win32_lean_and_mean same as import winim/mean
+      add -d:mean or -d:win32_lean_and_mean same as import winim/mean
       add -d:notrace disable COM objects trace.
-See com.nim for details. add -d:useWinXP for Windows XP compatibility.
+See com.nim for details.

 ## Examples